 - CD4 T cell count.
 CD4 T cells are white blood cells that are specifically targeted and destroyed by HIV.
 Even if you have no symptoms, HIV infection progresses to AIDS when your CD4 T cell count dips below 200.

 - Drug resistance.
 Some strains of HIV are resistant to medications.
-This test helps your doctor determine if your specific form of the virus has resistance and guides treatment decisions.
+This test helps your health care provider determine if your specific form of the virus has resistance and guides treatment decisions.

 Tests for complications

-Your doctor might also order lab tests to check for other infections or complications, including:
+Your health care provider might also order lab tests to check for other infections or complications, including:

 - Hepatitis B or hepatitis C virus infection